cbstatsoft/dtabnk/README.md

 dtabnk data.csv --preview
 ```
 ## Installation
-`dtabnk.py` can run on any system with Python 3 installed. it can also be installed and uninstalled on Unix-like operating systems using the appropriate `.sh` scripts.
+`dtabnk.py` can run on any system with Python 3 installed.
+It can also be installed and uninstalled on Unix-like operating systems using the appropriate `.sh` scripts.
 ```bash
 git clone https://github.com/cbstatsoft/dtabnk.git
 chmod a+x ./dtabnk/install.sh